Forbidden Door (2022): Main event

 In the main event, Jon Moxley took on Hiroshi Tanahashi to determine the interim AEW World Champion.
 Early in the match, Moxley performed a piledriver on Tanahashi for a near fall.
 Outside the ring, Tanahashi landed a crossbody block on a bloodied Moxley.
 Back in the ring, Moxley applied a bulldog choke submission on Tanahashi, who escaped the hold.
 Tanahashi slapped Moxley multiple times and ran the ropes, but Moxley blasted him with a clothesline.
 Moxley covered Tanahashi, but Tanahashi kicked out at one.
 Moxley applied the rear naked choke submission, who later released the hold and executed the Paradigm Shift on Tanahashi to become the interim AEW World Champion.
 Post-match, Moxley celebrated his victory.
 Chris Jericho and Daniel Garcia ran out and attacked Moxley and Tanahashi.
 Eddie Kingston ran out and went after Jericho, but Garcia put him in a sleeper.
 Wheeler Yuta, Santana, and Ortiz ran out and attacked Jericho and Garcia.
 Jake Hager, Matt Menard, Angelo Parker, and Sammy Guevara ran out to help Jericho and Garcia.
 Castagnoli ran out and went after Jericho.
 The Jericho Appreciation Society fled and lost the brawl, culminating in the Blackpool Combat Club celebrating.

 Aftermath

 The following episode of Dynamite was the special episode Blood and Guts.
 Due to Chris Jericho, Sammy Guevara, and Minoru Suzuki defeating Shota Umino, Wheeler Yuta, and Eddie Kingston, the Jericho Appreciation Society earned the advantage in the Blood and Guts match.
 Additionally, due to Bryan Danielson's injury preventing him from participating in Blood and Guts, Claudio Castagnoli took his place in the match.
 The match resulted in the Blackpool Combat Club, Kingston, Santana, and Ortiz defeating the Jericho Appreciation Society.

-Due to Hirooki Goto and YOSHI-HASHI's win over The Factory, The Young Bucks challenged them to a match on the Rampage special episode Royal Rampage for an opportunity at the Bucks' AEW World Tag Team Championship, which they lost.
+Due to Hirooki Goto and YOSHI-HASHI's win over The Factory, The Young Bucks challenged them to a match on the Rampage special episode Royal Rampage for an opportunity at the Bucks' AEW World Tag Team Championship, however at the show Goto and Yoshi-Hashi were defeated.

 On March 15, 2023, a second Forbidden Door event between AEW and NJPW was scheduled to be held on June 25, 2023.